Twitter details how it reviews and enforces rules around hate speech, violence and harassment

 At the DM level, Twitter can require the violator to delete the message or block the violator on behalf of the reporter.
 At the account level, Twitter can put an account in read-only mode, which limits the person’s ability to tweet, retweet or like content “until calmer heads prevail.”

 All of the above and more is now featured in Twitter’s help center.
 The information itself is not new, but it does provide more detail than Twitter has in the past.
-This information comes after Twitter posted a new version of its rules that featured updated sections pertaining to abuse, spam, violence, self-harm and other topics earlier this month.
+This information comes after Twitter posted a new version of its rules earlier this month that featured updated sections pertaining to abuse, spam, violence, self-harm and other topics.

 0